 - The Vanoise National Park website [in French only]

-There are 6 information points dedicated to the National Park’s visitors.
+There are six information points for the National Park’s visitors.
 Open to the public, they serve as gateways to the Vanoise National Park (more info on opening times):

 - Réserve Naturelle de Plan de Tuéda (Courchevel)